marvcode/swiss_tournament/README.md

    Return a list containing the player ID and their name.

 **isRematch(pl_x, pl_y)**: Checks the matches table to determine if this player combination is a rematch of the players provided.
-   Args:
+.Args:
-   pl_x: id number of 1st player to be checked for previous pairing
-   pl_y: id number of 2nd player to be checked for previous pairing
+..pl_x: id number of 1st player to be checked for previous pairing ..pl_y: id number of 2nd player to be checked for previous pairing .Return:
-   Return:
-   Return a boolean True if the pair is a rematch otherwise False.
+..Return a boolean True if the pair is a rematch otherwise False.

 **swissPairings()**: Returns a list of pairs of players for the next round of a match.
 Assuming that there are an even number of     players registered, each player appears exactly once in the pairings.
 Each player is paired with another player with an equal or nearly-equal win record, that is, a player adjacent to him or her in the standings.